 First, the dynamics from u to d_e for the six APA300ML are compared in Figure 2.5a.
-The obtained frequency response functions are similar to those of a (second order) mass-spring-damper system with:
+The obtained frequency response functions are similar to that of a (second order) mass-spring-damper system with:

 - A "stiffness line" indicating a static gain equal to $\approx -17 \, \mu m/V$.
-The negative sign comes from the fact that an increase in voltage stretches the piezoelectric stack which reduces the height of the APA - A lightly damped resonance at 95 Hz - A "mass line" up to $\approx 800 \text{ Hz}$, above which additional resonances appear.
-These additional resonances might be due to the limited stiffness of the encoder support or from the limited compliance of the APA support.
-The flexible modes studied in section 1.4 seem not to impact the measured axial motion of the actuator.
+The minus sign comes from the fact that an increase in voltage stretches the piezoelectric stack which reduces the height of the APA - A lightly damped resonance at 95 Hz - A "mass line" up to ≈ 800 Hz, above which additional resonances appear.
+These additional resonances might be coming from the limited stiffness of the encoder support or from the limited compliance of the APA support.
+Flexible modes studied in section 1.4 seems not to impact the measured axial motion of the actuator.